YangGaoUQ/DCRNet/README.md

 ```

 2. Modify the Inference code (in folder './PythonCodes/')
-    1. Open ./PythonCodes/Inference.py using your own IDE
+    1. Open './PythonCodes/Inference.py' using your own IDE
-    2. go to line 14, set File_No as your file identifier
+    2. go to line 14, set variable 'File_No' to be your file identifier (e.g., 2, 3, 4 ...)
     4. save it as your own inference script file.

 3. Run the modified code directly using python

 ```python
     python your_own_inference_script.py
 ```

 or using the matlab codes provided (in folder './MatlabCodes/CallPthonRecon.m')

 ```matlab
     matlab -nodispaly -r CallPythonRecon
 ```